flhuihui1001/Big-data-Hadoop-and-spark/README.md

 ***Method 3*** - Use Hadoop running on one or more VMs to search the file in parallel, with each Hadoop worker starting at a different point.

-In this question we will work with the 4.8GB file `s3://gu-anly502/A1/quazyilx1.txt`.

 Determine the amount of time that Method 1 takes by copying the file `s3://gu-anly502/A1/quazyilx1.txt` from S3 to your instance VM and reporting the amount of time that it takes to do the copy operation, the amount of time to takes to do the scan, and the total number of lines that indicate a malfunction.
 Store this in a file called `q3.txt`.
 Your file should have this format: